HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-resource-tagging.md

 if we want the admins to not like the devs.

-### Prior Art [optional]

-*Share references to prior art to deepen community understanding of the RFC, such as learnings, adaptations from earlier designs, or community standards.*

 ### Alternatives [optional]

-*Highlight other possible approaches to delivering the value proposed in this RFC.
-What other designs were explored?
-What were their advantages?
-What was the rationale for rejecting alternatives?*

 Services have independent tags that are posted within the Resource Tagging wiki, and admins have to track them down.